-Ancient Canaan, most of which became biblical Israel, had the best conditions in the ancient Near East for producing wine.
+Ancient Canaan, much of which became biblical Israel, had the best conditions in the ancient Near East for producing wine.
 The cool winters in the highlands put the vines into true dormancy, allowing them to develop better grapes during the growing season, and the soil too was nearly ideal.
 So people there made what were regarded as the best and most prestigious wines, which were exported throughout the ancient Near East and Mediterranean.
 Because wine infused the entire culture, Canaan and Israel developed important wine mythology and associated rituals, which in turn influenced viniculture and wine mythology in Greece, Egypt, and elsewhere in the Mediterranean.
 This makes it important to cover Canaan and Israel before discussing wine mythology in these other places, which I will do in upcoming posts.

 Wine, Mythology, and Ritual in Ancient Canaan

-Viniculture entered the Holy Land from Anatolia and Mesopotamia by sometime in the 4th century BCE and spread rapidly; in turn, by the late 4th century Egyptian pharaohs were hiring Canaanite viticulturists and winemakers to build viniculture there (Heskett and Butler, p.
+Viniculture entered the Holy Land from Anatolia and Mesopotamia by sometime in the 4th millenium BCE and spread rapidly; in turn, by the late 4th millenium Egyptian pharaohs were hiring Canaanite viticulturists and winemakers to build viniculture there (Heskett and Butler, p.
 17).
 In the Egyptian legend known as The Tale of Sinuhe, dating from the 1800s BCE, Canaan was said to have “more wine than water” (lines 80-85).
 Wine culture was important in the leading Canaanite city-state of Ugarit (at its height ca. 1500-1200 BCE) and made its way into that culture’s myth and ritual.
 One sign of the high status of viticulture shortly before the rise of Israel comes from Judges 9:7-15, which recounts a story in which the various plants in the land hold a meeting where they elect and anoint the grapevine to reign over them all.